msantos/epcap_compile/README.md

         If an error occurs, a string describing the error is returned to the caller.

+        compile/1 defaults to:

+            * optimization enabled

-        compile/1 defaults to optimization enabled, an unspecified netmask (filters specifying the broadcast will return an error), the datalinktype set to ethernet (DLT_EN10MB) and a packet length of 65535 bytes.
-See pcap_compile(7) for the meaning of each of these options.
+            * an unspecified netmask (filters specifying the broadcast will return an error)

+            * datalinktype set to ethernet (DLT_EN10MB)

+            * a packet length of 65535 byte

+        See pcap_compile(7) for information about each of these options.

 ## EXAMPLES